iamandreatonina/Binoformatic_resources/README.md

 Project in R for the course of Bioinformatic Resources, held by Alessandro Romanel (A.Y.
 2022-2023).

 Topic: Perform an analysis of the selected dataset representing RNA-seq count data extracted from different cancer datasets from the Cancer Genome Atlas (TCGA).
+From the original TCGA data, 50 cases (tumor samples) and 50 controls (normal samples) were randomly selected.

 Dataset selected: [Thyroid carcinoma](https://github.com/iamandreatonina/Binoformatic_resources/tree/main/file)